mesmotronic/air-ane-chromecast/README.md

 iOS
 ---

-Support for iOS is largely complete, but following an upgrade to the latest Google Cast SDK and addition of amd64 support, the following issues have appeared:
+Support for iOS is largely complete, but following an upgrade to the latest Google Cast SDK and addition of amd64 support, required for submission to the App Store, the following issues have appeared:

 * Intermittent _"Invalid data from [Chromecast name], ignoring"_ error during initial scan
 * Intermittent connection issues (sometimes, it just won't connect!)